sass/sass/README.md

 Francisco, California and works as VP of Technology at [Moovweb](http://www.moovweb.com/).

-[Nathan Weizenbaum](http://nex-3.com) is the primary developer and architect of Sass.
-His hard work has kept the project alive by endlessly answering forum posts, fixing bugs, refactoring, finding speed improvements, writing documentation, implementing new features, and getting Hampton coffee (a fitting task for a boy-genius).
-Nathan lives in Seattle, Washington and works on [Dart](http://dartlang.org) application libraries at Google.
+[Natalie Weizenbaum](http://nex-3.com) is the primary developer and architect of Sass.
+Her hard work has kept the project alive by endlessly answering forum posts, fixing bugs, refactoring, finding speed improvements, writing documentation, implementing new features, and getting Hampton coffee (a fitting task for a girl genius).
+Natalie lives in Seattle, Washington and works on [Dart](http://dartlang.org) application libraries at Google.

 [Chris Eppstein](http://acts-as-architect.blogspot.com) is a core contributor to